 Once you have created an offline map area, the offline map publication will be initiated.
 The following section describes how you build an app to download the offline map.

 Each web map can have up to sixteen offline map areas defined, which are available to download as offline maps.
 Your app needs to determine which map area to download.
 You can do this by allowing the mobile worker to select a map area from a map view or from a list of map areas.
 Alternatively, the app logic could select a map area for the mobile worker.

-Follow these steps to retrieve all of the map areas:
+Follow these steps to retrieve all of the offline map areas:

 - Instantiate the offline map task by passing either a map (created from a web map) or a web map's portal item to the

-- Retrieve a list of the preplanned map areas from the web map using the
+- Retrieve a list of the offline map areas from the web map using the

 M a p Task